MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsRoutingConfiguration.md

 # Get-CsRoutingConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Retrieves the routing configuration object, which contains a list of all voice routes defined within a Microsoft Lync Server 2010 deployment.

-**Below Content Applies To:** Lync Server 2013

-Retrieves the routing configuration object, which contains a list of all voice routes defined within a Lync Server deployment.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Retrieves the routing configuration object, which contains a list of all voice routes defined within a Skype for Business Server 2015 deployment.
+Retrieves the routing configuration object, which contains a list of all voice routes defined within a Skype for Business Server deployment.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX